 What is Meridian System ?

-"Jing luo", the Chinese terms for meridian has two interesting concepts which make up the basic structural components of the meridian system.
-These concepts date back thousands of years and are reflected in the ancient Chinese medical text, Yellow Emperor’s Classic of Internal Medicine, which says: “Jing are in the interior, lou are their branches that run transversely, sun are the further branches.”
+"Jing luo", the Chinese term for meridian has two interesting concepts which make up the basic structural components of the meridian system.
+These concepts date back thousands of years and are reflected in the ancient Chinese medical text, Yellow Emperor’s Classic of Internal Medicine, which says: “Jing are in the interior, their branches that run transversely are luo, and the further branches are sun.”
 Literally, jing means to pass through or pathway and refers to the vertical channels, luo means something connected or attached and refers to intricate network of interconnecting branches; jing luo mean channel network for connecting and communicating.
 Basically, the channel meridians (jing mai) run vertically deep inside the body, the collateral meridians (luo mai) run transversely and locate in relative superficial part and some even on the body surface.
 The meridian system is constructed from channels and collaterals that run in regular paths but interconnect closely.
 It links up all the major organs, limbs and trunk, sense organs, bones and tendons, and even muscles and skin that make the human body an organic whole and so ensure its life activities.

 pic_sys_01Meridians are not blood vessels